in2code-de/in2publish_core/README.md

 Editing pages can be structured into a multi-step workflow, thus editing, reviewing, and publishing can be separated into distinct roles.
 The modern user interface facilitates intuitive handling without excessive training.

+### Questions

+If you have questions **please** have a look at the [FAQs](Documentation/FAQ.md) first.
+If your question is not listed try to find your answer in the documentation.
+You can ask questions (no support!) in the #ext-in2publish Slack channel on typo3.slack.com but there is no warranty.
+If you need support you can [contact in2code](https://www.in2code.de/en/).

 ### Technical note

 The content publisher basically requires two TYPO3 instances.
 A staging and a live instance.